aimms/documentation/dataexchange/mapping.rst

 When generating a file or database for a given mapping, at any given node, the Data Exchange library will examine all multi-dimensional identifiers associated with the node or any of its sub-nodes through either the ``maps-to``, ``write-filter`` or ``force-dense`` attributes, and will try to find the lowest sub-tuple associated with all these identifiers, for all indices bound at this level (through the ``binds-to``, ``name-binds-to``, ``iterative-binds-to``, or ``implicit-binds-to`` attributes) while fixing the indices already found at a previous level.
 If such a sub-tuple can be found, the new indices at this level will be stored, and any mapped value-holding nodes at this level will be written the associated values of any multi-dimensional identifiers matching with the value of the currently bound indices, and the Data Exchange library will iterate over all any structural or iterative child nodes recursively.
 If no further multi-dimensional data can be found for a particular node, the Data Exchange library will track back to the parent node, and try to progress there.

-The message here is that an JSON, XML, CSV, Excel sheet, Parquet file tree or database is generated solely on the basis of multi-dimensional identifiers in the mapping, and *never* on the basis of any of the ``binds-to`` attributes.
+The message here is that an JSON, XML, CSV/TSV, Excel sheet, Parquet file tree or database is generated solely on the basis of multi-dimensional identifiers in the mapping, and *never* on the basis of any of the ``binds-to`` attributes.
 Such nodes will be generated based on indices bound by iterating over multi-dimensional data.

 Thus, for instance, to generate a JSON array containing only all element names of a set in your model, you must combine a ``binds-to`` attribute, together with a ``force-dense`` attribute consisting an identifier over the index you want to generate the elements for, holding a value of 1 for every element you want to be contained in the array.